 The Valley Garden is home to the Dipper which can fly and walk under water.
 In the Formal Garden in spring see the swallows flying over the top terrace pool.
 Or why not take a seat and listen out for the green woodpecker?
 In summer our formal garden is also a fantastic spot for bees and butterflies.

 Nelly's Moss Lakes

 Take a walk around the Nelly's Moss lakes.
 Herons have been spotted on the lake, towering over the shallows looking for their prey.
 Make you sure look out for the frogs and toads crossing the road.

 The wildlife hide is the perfect place to spot birds and small mammals.
-Visit the wildlife hide, next to the formal garden and see what our feeding stations bring into view - if you're really lucky you might glimpse a red squirrel or a badger!
+Visit the wildlife hide, next to the formal garden and see what our feeding stations bring into view - if you're really lucky you might glimpse a red squirrel!
 If you do see a red squirrel, please let our staff know.

 In the summer this little lake is fantastic for spotting dragonflies and damselflies.
 These flying insects have amazing see-through wings and feed on other insects.
 Dragonflies have fixed wings like a plane and damselflies can fold theirs flat to their bodies when not in flight.